Florida Right to Clean Water: History

 The organization was formed following a successful campaign in Orange County by a similar volunteer organization of citizens that worked on getting an amendment to the charter of that county to its voters.
 The amendment was approved by 89.2 percent of the voters of the county when it was presented to them for consideration on their 2020 ballot.
 That was the first such county charter amendment in the United States to provide a legal basis to protect the waters within its boundaries.
 It garnered recognition from advocates of conservation throughout the country, leading Jim Hightower of Texas, the author of The Hightower Lowdown, to declare that "the epicenter of today's Rights of Nature political movement" was in Florida.

 That the objective of the organization, to allow voters to consider granting the right to clean and healthy waters to all Floridians, is similar to the rights of nature the voters of Orange County granted to themselves was acknowledged by Craig Pittman of the Florida Phoenix, who reports on state issues and is the author of several books related to Florida issues and history.
 However, differences exist between the two initiatives that prevent this initiative from being characterized as a rights of nature amendment.
 The constitutional right to clean waters granted by the FRTCW amendment will be to the citizens of the state of Florida.

+The proposed amendment is crafted to create a means by state law to enforce conservation measures of the type Florida voters have repeatedly supported, but which often have not been enacted or funded by legislators.